WHAT IS THE CLIMATE AND HEALTH SCORECARD INITIATIVE?

 1. CONSTRUCTING THE QUESTIONNAIRE

 A working group of experts in the field of climate, nature and health developed a framework of climate actions that were considered ambitious yet achievable for health organisations.
-Four core domains were identified: internal operations; finance; education and training; and advocacy.
+Four core domains were identified: internal operations; finance; education and delivering green care; and advocacy.
+Read more below.
 Questions were written to cover the highest impact areas.
 We involved a range of experts to maximise the content validity.

 Weighting was determined according to the estimated impact of each question on mitigating the climate and ecological emergency.
 Questions considered to have the greatest impact have the most points attached.
 There is no gold standard way to do this, so we consulted many resources and external experts in order to identify the key areas and weight them accordingly.
 The scores were refined through an iterative process.